-As part of Mayflower 400, this exhibition unites contemporary indigenous artists and educators in the USA with museums and historic collections in Britain.
+Part of Mayflower 400, this exhibition unites contemporary indigenous artists and educators in the USA with museums and historic collections in UK.